-In 1994, St. Bridget Church co-pastors Rev. James Gunnoud and Rev. Brian Monnerat planned thoroughly and worked tirelessly with a group of parishioners to establish an elementary school in the same building that once housed a Catholic junior high-school.
-Saint Bridget School opened on August 30, 1994 as the only parochial school in the town of Cheshire, Connecticut offering programs for pre-kindergarten, full-day kindergarten and first grade.
-Mrs. Sharon Derr served as principal.
+In 1994, Saint Bridget Church Co-Pastors Rev. James Gunnoud and Rev. Brian Monnerat planned thoroughly and worked tirelessly with a group of parishioners to establish an elementary school in the same building that once housed a Catholic junior high-school.
+St. Bridget School opened on August 30, 1994 as the only parochial school in the town of Cheshire, Connecticut offering programs for pre-kindergarten, full-day kindergarten and first grade.
+Mrs. Sharon Derr served as Principal.

 The plan, approved by the Archdiocese of Hartford, provided for the growth of the school by one grade each year until children in pre-kindergarten through grade eight would be served.
 The school was dedicated to being an educational facility which was and would continue to be Christ-centered and modeled on Christian principles and values functioning with the larger scope of the Saint Bridget Catholic Church community.

-In 2005, Rev. Robert Ricciardi became the new pastor of St. Bridget Church.
-In 2007, we wished Mrs. Tarrant Godspeed as she began her new ministry and welcomed Mrs. Margaret Whalen, formerly the assistant principal, as the new principal.
+In 2005, Rev. Robert Ricciardi became the new Pastor of Saint Bridget Church.
+In 2007, we wished Mrs. Susan Tarrant Godspeed as she began her new ministry and welcomed Mrs. Margaret Whalen, formerly the Assistant Principal, as the new Principal.
 That same year, a second Pre-K class was offered, due to the increased enrollment in the Early Childhood Program.
-In the fall of 2008, Phase III of the improvement plan was begun.
+In the fall of 2008, Phase III of the improvement plan had begun.
 This part of the plan called for upgrades to the gym including new bleachers, art and music classrooms, a kitchen, a cafeteria/meeting room, and two offices as well as a baseball/softball and soccer field behind the school.